 Finding a job in Denmark

-Networks are an established and necessary part of finding a job in Denmark.
-There is a high level of mobility in the job market, which is often facilitated through networking.
-LinkedIn is a good way for expats to tap into a network and get to know local companies.
+Networking is an established and necessary part of finding a job in Denmark.
+There is a high level of mobility in the job market, which is often facilitated through various networks.
+LinkedIn is a good way for expats to tap into a social network and get to know local companies.

 Online job portals and recruitment agencies are also good resources, though expats will have to find a way to stand out from hordes of other applicants.